thebracket/rltk/README.md

 ### Example 5: Mouse Controlled Path-Finding
 ![Mouse Driven A Star Pathing](https://raw.githubusercontent.com/thebracket/rltk/master/tutorial_images/example5.gif "Mouse Driven A Star Pathing")

-[Example 5](https://github.com/thebracket/rltk/blob/master/examples/ex5/main.cpp): our @ dude again, now on a defined map with obstacles and using A* to find his way to the heart.
-This demonstrates using templates to specialize map support - we won't force you to use a specific map representation!
+[Example 5](https://github.com/thebracket/rltk/blob/master/examples/ex5/main.cpp): our @ dude again, using A* pathing to find his way to the mouse cursor.
+Click and he goes there.

 ## Example
 The goal is to keep it simple from the user's point of view.
 The following code is enough to setup an ASCII terminal,